This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Write down your questions so you remember to ask them during your visits.

-- Go to counseling as directed.
+- Talk to someone about your anxiety.
+Your healthcare provider may suggest counseling.
 Cognitive behavioral therapy can help you understand and change how you react to events that trigger your symptoms.
+You might feel more comfortable talking with a friend or family member about your anxiety.
+Choose someone you know will be supportive and encouraging.

-- Find ways to manage your symptoms.
+- Find ways to relax.
 Activities such as exercise, meditation, or listening to music can help you relax.
+Spend time with friends, or do things you enjoy.

 - Practice deep breathing.
-Breathing can change how your body reacts to stress.
+Deep breathing can help you relax when you feel anxious.
 Focus on taking slow, deep breaths several times a day, or during an anxiety attack.
 Breathe in through your nose and out through your mouth.

 - Do not have caffeine.
 Caffeine can make your symptoms worse.
 Do not have foods or drinks that are meant to increase your energy level.